 Bonus tip #1: If you’re considering login redirection, you may also want to check out the Member Homepages Add On.
 This extension will redirect logged in members to a unique “homepage” based on their level.
 Any time a member attempts to access the actual site homepage, they will be sent to the appropriate page for them.
 I find this to be a great help when your site has to serve the dual purpose of marketing and “selling” membership along with being a well planned user experience for actual members.View the Add On

 Use the plugin Theme My Login

-This plugin handles redirection extremely well, which is why we didn’t include the functionality in Paid Memberships Pro itself.
-Theme My Login includes a setting to redirect users on login, as well as block dashboard access based on role.
+This plugin offers paid extensions for redirection and themed profiles.
+Modules include settings to redirect users on login, as well as block dashboard access based on role.
 We have a longer post detailing the setup and additional features of this plugin here.

 Use the plugin Hide the Admin Bar from Non-admins

 The plugins above don’t hide the admin bar, which you often want to hide as well.
 There are other plugins in the WP repo to hide the admin bar, but they either (a) hide it for admins as well or (b) require users to disable the bar via their settings.
 We whipped up our own plugin hide the admin bar for non-admins only.

 Bonus Tip #2: Building a Member Dashboard

 It’s great that you’re taking the time to consider the user experience and build a better login redirection process.
 But, what page are you going to actually redirect your users to?

 I wrote a previous post on building a dashboard for your members.
 The post covers some recommendations to enhance your Membership Account page based on the type of site you’re running.
 Redirecting to the Membership Account page is a strong login experience as it provides detailed information about your member.
 And, if you take time to enhance this page with links to members content, the dashboard is an even more powerful landing page after login.View the Guide on Member Dashboards